mizatch/LoadTestTools/README.md

 **_These libraries should only be used for good.
 Do not load test any API without owner approval._**

+# How do you load test?

+This package aims to use two common tools for testing an API: a Hammer and a Drill.
+In both cases, we primarily measure average response time and request failure count.

+* When you use the _Drill_, you will be creating a sustained load against an API with a simulated number of concurrent users (connections) and for a specific period of time.
+What we are trying to validate with the Drill is that the API can withstand a certain amount of requests and still perform as expected.
+* When you use the _Hammer_, you will be gradually increasing the load against an API to determine the point at which the API begins to perform below standards.  _The Hammer is still in development and not yet supported._

 # Instructions

 * Create a Unit Test Project (.Net Framework).